At lower elevations along the Whakanui Track, tree ferns and other moisture-loving rainforest species thrive in the sheltered forest.

 Photos of the Remutaka Range in the Wellington region

-The Remutaka Range comprises the southern part of the largest chain of mountains on New Zealand’s North Island.
-This chain of mountains runs from the Gisborne Region to the south coast in the Wellington Region.
-Additionally, it forms the boundary between Wellington and the Wairarapa.
+The Remutaka Range forms the southern part of the main mountain chain running through New Zealand’s North Island.
+This chain extends from the Gisborne region to the south coast of the Wellington region.
+The range also forms a natural boundary between Wellington and the Wairarapa.

-Turakirae Head, located on the southern coast of the North Island, marks the extreme southern end of the range, while the northern boundary is marked by the Remutaka Hill Road.
-The Tararua Range lies beyond the latter boundary.
+Turakirae Head, on the southern coast of the North Island, marks the southern end of the range, while the Remutaka Hill Road marks its northern boundary.
+Beyond this point, the Tararua Range continues north.

-The western side of the range is lush due to the moist air rising and producing precipitation, while the eastern side is warmer and drier, making it suitable for the thriving wine industry on the plains below.
+The western side of the Remutaka Range is lush and forested, as moist air rises over the hills and produces high rainfall.
+In contrast, the eastern side is warmer and drier, creating conditions that have helped support the thriving wine industry on the Wairarapa plains below.

-The range is home to temperate beech and rainforests, as well as alpine vegetation at higher altitudes.
-There are numerous bush trails that showcase the diverse flora and are accompanied by rivers such as the Orongorongo River and Wainuiomata River.
+The range is home to temperate beech forest, podocarp rainforest, and alpine vegetation at higher elevations.
+Numerous bush tracks pass through this varied landscape, alongside rivers such as the Orongorongo River and the Wainuiomata River.

-For more photos of the Remutaka (Rimutaka) Range, visit Virtual New Zealand.
+For more photos of the Remutaka (Rimutaka) Range, visit Virtual New Zealand or Wainuiomata.Net.

 The Whakanui Track passes through scenic forest in Remutaka Forest Park.
 It climbs steeply, revealing different forest types as...